Okpainmo/flai--react-typescript/README.md

 # flai--react-typescript

-flai is a flight data project that is built to help travelllers access flight relevant information.
+flai is a flight-data project that is built to help travelllers access relevant flight information.

 ## Build tools/stack